JihedLablak/AndroidSltViewer/README.md

 ### Performance Considerations

 ModelViewer3D is optimized for performance with minimal memory overhead.
 Even complex 3D models should render smoothly on most Android devices, thanks to the application's lightweight design.

-## Troubleshooting

-### Model won't load
-- Verify the file is a valid STL file
-- Check that the file uses either ASCII or Binary format
-- Ensure your device has sufficient storage space and permissions to access local files

-### Controls feel unresponsive
-- Ensure you're using the correct gesture (one finger for rotation, two fingers for zoom, long-click for movement)
-- Try reloading the file if performance degrades

-### File upload button not working
-- Check that your Android device has granted the app permission to access local storage
-- Try closing and reopening the app

 ## License